 5. Spectacular Scenery

 Prepare to be in awe as you explore Mesa, Arizona’s spectacular scenery and ever-changing landscapes.
 From saguaros as far as you can see to stunning mountains and rolling hills, it is picture-perfect.
-Here are some examples that caught my eye.

 Lost Dutchman State Park (in the Sonoran Desert) is the perfect setting and home for those seeking an RV or camping location in the Mesa, Arizona area.
 With over 320 acres, the year-round park is named after the famous Lost Dutchman’s gold mine of Old West fame.
 There are many hiking and biking trails at Lost Dutchman, and the campsites are clean, offer full hook-ups, and unbelievable sunrises and sunsets.
 You may see a coyote, mule deer, or jackrabbit during your visit, but the gazillion saguaros are the highlight.